 Random walks with long memory have been a subject of great interest among physicists, often serving as useful models for analyzing processes exhibiting traits of anomalous diffusion.
 One of the simplest and analytically tractable model in this regard is the Elephant Random Walk (ERW), introduced by \citet{schutz2004}.
 We now describe the dynamics of the walk.
 The elephant, starting at the origin, takes a unit step $X_1$ to the right or the left with equal probabilities.
 Then for every $n\geq 1$, the increment at epoch $(n+1)$ is given by

 where $\beta_{n+1}$ is uniformly chosen over the set $\{1,2,\cdots,n\}$.
 We call the sequence of random variables $\{\beta_n\}$ as the \textit{memory variables}.
 Then $S_n=\sum_{k=1}^n X_k$ is called the ERW, with \textit{recollection probability}~$p$.
-It is assumed that the various random choices encountered in defining the process are independent of each other. \citet{Kursten2016} (see also \cite{Kim2014}) studied a variant of the ERW where $X_1=\xi_1$ and the $(n+1)^{\text{th}}$ increment is given by
+It is assumed that the various random choices encountered in defining the process are independent of each other. \citet{Kursten2016} (see also \cite{Kim2014}) studied a variant of the ERW with $X_1=\xi_1$ and the $(n+1)^{\text{th}}$ increment is given by